A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 Talking about all this waste disposal isn’t the most pleasant thing to do, but it’s important to have a plan in place to keep you and your family as comfortable as possible once SHTF.

-If you’re looking for a sign that it’s time to assemble your hygiene kits, this is it.
+If you’re looking for a sign that it’s time to assemble your hygiene kit, this is it.
 Avoiding poor hygiene, especially in SHTF situations, should always be a priority.
-It matters just as much as food, first aid supplies, and weapons.
+It matters just as much as food, first aid supplies, and self-defense weapons.